Changelog

 When you run a database update, the Liquibase migrator detects the changelog file type from the file extension and then parses the changelog header.
 Liquibase checks any global preconditions specified.
 If any of the global preconditions fail, Liquibase exits with an error message explaining what failed.
 Preconditions can be typically used for both documenting and enforcing expectations or assumptions.
 For example, you can specify the DBMS to be run against the changelog or the user you should log in to run changes.

 If all preconditions are met, Liquibase will begin running changeset and include tags in the order they appear in the changelog file.
 You can control which changesets run in a particular migration using contexts, labels, and other attributes on the changeset level.
 Liquibase uses the DATABASECHANGELOG table to keep track of which changes it has already deployed.
+In Liquibase 4.27.0 and later, Liquibase also records additional migration information in the DATABASECHANGELOGHISTORY table.

 Each changeset contains the id and author tags.
 The id tag, author tag, search path location, and name of the changelog file create a unique identifier for the changeset.